Medical Profile Model: Scientific and Practical Applications in Healthcare: Profile Model Applications

-To integrate the developed model in the current scoring pipeline, we prototyped RESTful web service using Flask framework.
-The service receives an applicant data from insurance software, run the transformer neural network to get an applicant embedding, apply the final Ridge model $f(AP)$ and return the result.
+To integrate the developed model in the current scoring pipeline, we prototyped RESTful web service using Flask framework~\cite{grinberg2018flask}.
+The service receives applicant data from insurance software, runs the transformer neural network to get an applicant embedding, applies the final LR model $f(AP)$, and returns the result.
 As we plan to assess this model performance through A/B testing the service also logs each query in the Postgres database for further analytical purposes.

 When designing a service for a real-time use case scenario, the response time is a primary consideration.
 In the above-listed steps, the most time-consuming one is the transformer-model inference.
 It depends on the computation device specification, for instance with NVIDIA Tesla V100 GPU it takes on average $6.6~\si{\milli\second}$ to process a single query.
 The CPU version is roughly ten times slower - $68.6~\si{\milli\second}$ per request, but for the pilot period, even this performance is enough to manage our current workload.
 For smooth deployment, we packed the whole service into a docker image, separating it from the database.
 In such a way, the application allows horizontal scaling under increasing load by running more processing containers that share a single database located in another container.